on1arf/sdr/links.md

   [github](https://github.com/miek/inspectrum)
   [article + video](https://www.rtl-sdr.com/inspectrum-a-new-tool-for-analyzing-captured-signals/)

 * Sig id guide:
   "Signal Identification Guide"
   [website](https://www.sigidwiki.com/)
   Website that provides an overview of a large number of radio signals.

- * Universal Radio Hacker [website](https://github.com/jopohl/urh)
+ * Universal Radio Hacker:
+  [website](https://github.com/jopohl/urh)
   "The Universal Radio Hacker (URH) is a complete suite for wireless protocol investigation with native support for many common Software Defined Radios.
 URH allows easy demodulation of signals combined with an automatic detection of modulation parameters making it a breeze to identify the bits and bytes that fly over the air."